-Under a March 2017 amendment to the Red Kite loan facility, monthly interest payments for March 2017 to June 2017, estimated at \$4.8 million, will be prepaid from proceeds of the Pala Financing.
+Under a March 2017 amendment to the Red Kite loan facility, monthly interest payments for March 2017 to June 2017, of \$4,817, were prepaid from proceeds of the Pala Financing.
 Interest payments for the balance of 2017 and 50% of the 2018 monthly interest will be accrued.
 The milestone deadlines for project construction drawdown conditions to be satisfied and the date for first loan principal repayment have both been extended to December 31, 2018.